-As part of our ongoing commitment of continuing to deliver value to our customers, we are pleased to announce that we have reduced our annual charge on a wide range of funds effective 15 February 2021.
+As part of our ongoing commitment of continuing to deliver value to our customers, we reduced our annual charge on a wide range of funds effective 15 February 2021.
 This reduction in our charges is part of our commitment to provide value for money to you.

 Click on the link below to find the new charges for our funds.
 Please note this will only work on your pc or laptop – unfortunately it is not compatible on mobile or tablet.

 You may notice that the reduction in charge isn’t the same across all our funds.
 That’s because the initial results of our pricing review weren’t the same for every fund.
 Our analysis identified that the reduction for some funds should be higher, and some funds were already offering better value for money than others, so didn’t need any or the same level of reduction.

 Our second annual assessment of the value provided to investors in each of M&G’s UK-based funds was published on 22 July 2021.
 It was designed to help you to see whether M&G’s charges are justified in the context of the overall service we deliver.
 You can find a link to our Annual Value Assessment report on the Annual Value Assessment page.

 We will continue to keep you up to date on further improvements we make for our investors as a result of the findings from our Annual Value Assessment.

 The ongoing charge consists of an annual charge and extraordinary expenses.

 The ongoing charge is mostly, if not exclusively, the annual charge paid to M&G to cover all aspects of operating the fund for one year.

 The ongoing charges figure is calculated in line with regulatory rules and guidance that apply to all funds that produce a Key Investor Information Document (KIID).
 This document is intended to help investors understand the impact of charges on their investment each year and to compare the level of those charges with the level of charges in other funds.